 During 2016, District Associations and AgriBank conducted research related to the creation of a separate service entity to provide many of the business services offered by AgriBank.
-A separate service entity allows District Associations and AgriBank to develop and maintain long-term, cost effective technology and business services.
-The service entity would be owned by certain District Associations and AgriBank.
-An application to form the service entity was submitted to the FCA for approval in May 2017.
+A separate service entity may allow District Associations and AgriBank to develop and maintain long-term, cost effective technology and business services.
+If pursued, the service entity formation would require approval by the FCA and would be owned by certain District Associations and AgriBank.
+An application to form the service entity is expected to be submitted to the FCA during the second quarter of 2017.